sidratariq/Signatureimage/README.md

 # Signatureimage
-Using html2Canvas library  imag e of the div is taken.
+Using html2Canvas library  image of the div is taken.